Louis, Count of Évreux

 Louis had a quiet and reflective personality and was politically opposed to the scheming of his half-brother Charles of Valois.
-He was, however, close with his nephew Philip V of France.
+He was, however, close with his nephew Philip V. He was among the negotiators of the 1303 Treaty of Paris that ended the 1294–1303 Gascon War.

-He married Margaret of Artois, daughter of Philip of Artois and sister of Robert III of Artois, and had:
+He married Margaret of Artois, daughter of Philip of Artois and sister of Robert III of Artois.
+They had the following children: